-Recommended sustainability improvements to building design standards to reduce future demand on existing utilities services include:
+Recommended sustainability practices to reduce future demand on existing utilities services include:

-- Building designs that maximise natural light and optimise natural ventilation to reduce electricity demand for heating and airconditioning. - Rainwater tanks, modern tap fixtures and household appliances to reduce potable water demands.
+- building designs that maximise natural light and optimise natural ventilation to reduce electricity demand for heating and airconditioning - rainwater tanks, modern tap fixtures and household appliances to reduce potable water demands - 'NABERS' energy targets for nonresidential buildings.

 A low voltage (33kV) overhead transmission line along Frenchs Forest Road connects the Belrose and Warringah substations.
-There is no easement in place for the safety and maintenance of this powerline; if it remains in place, development cannot occur within 3m of the existing property boundaries.
+There is no easement in place for the safety and maintenance of this powerline; if it remains in place, development cannot occur within 3 m of the existing property boundaries.
 Further Ausgrid limitations determine what activities can be carried out around the powerline.